Unlock unlimited scans, all platforms, and scan history.

 Pro accounts include unlimited scans across all six supported platforms for $12 per month or $99 per year (equivalent to $8.25 per month).
 Pro users can scan TikTok, YouTube, Instagram, and Facebook posts in addition to X and Reddit.
 Both free and Pro accounts use the same detection models with 99.01% accuracy.

-KweliAI Pro is designed for journalists, researchers, fact-checkers, and anyone who needs to verify social media content at scale.
+KweliAI Pro is designed for journalists, researchers, fact-checkers, and anyone who needs to verify social media content at scale or across all six platforms.
 Cancel any time — there are no long-term contracts.